akroyq/SpringBoot_Jpql_Fundamentals/README.md

 ## Testing the Application

 The `EmpdemoApplicationTests.java` file contains tests to ensure everything works as expected.
-Uncomment the `@Test` annotation in the test methods to run specific tests.